Trending

 What is the most famous Japanese motorcycle brand in Europe?

-As per the European Association of Motorcycle Manufacturers, Yamaha is again Europe’s most famous Japanese motorcycle brand.
+As per the European Association of Motorcycle Manufacturers, Yamaha remains Europe’s most famous Japanese motorcycle brand.
 The #2 and #3 are by Honda and Kawasaki, respectively.

 What is the Japanese motorcycle brands market share?

 Japanese motorcycle brands hold a big share of the global motorcycle market.
-Honda, Yamaha, and Kawasaki account for over 60% of motorcycle sales worldwide.
+Honda alone holds approximately 40% global market share, and together Honda, Yamaha, and Kawasaki account for over 60% of motorcycle sales worldwide.

 Share.
 Facebook Twitter Pinterest LinkedIn WhatsApp Reddit Tumblr Email